ropy1971/azure-terraform/architecture/README.md

-This folder is containing some architectures which can be deployed with Terraform.
+This folder is containing some architectures which can be deployed with Terraform on Azure.